Innova-it/website-innovait/README.md

 ******************************************************************************************************

-NB: All remote work must be done on the 'betasite' branch.
+NB: All remote work must be done on 'betasite' branch.
 It will be merged to the master branch upon completion of project.

 Rails Version: 5.1.6